adopted-ember-addons/ember-data-factory-guy/README.md

   - mockUpdate(modelType, id)
     - Two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - Use chainable methods to help build response:
+    - returns
+      - Attributes ( including relationships ) to include in response json
     - fails
       - Request will fail
       - Optional arguments ( status and response text )
     - succeeds
-      - Update should succeed, this is the default behavior
-      - Can even use this after an ```fails``` call to simulate failure with invalid properties and then success after valid ones.
+      - use this after an ```fails``` call to have update succeed
   - Need to wrap tests using mockUpdate with: Ember.run.function() { 'your test' })

 Usage: